 Momofuku

-Momofuku made the transcontinental jump when it opened its first western restaurant in The Cosmopolitan in late 2016.
-Some of our favorites include fried chicken and caviar and spicy cod hot pot.
+Momofuku made the transcontinental jump when it opened its first Western restaurant in The Cosmopolitan in late 2016.
+Some of our favorites include fried chicken and caviar and a spicy cod hot pot.

-Next door to Momofuku, a lounge area called Peach Bar, offers ramen and small plates, as well as wine specials after midnight.
-Decor inside Momofuku is minimalist and contemporary and includes a mural by artist David Choe depicting Chang’s dogs and his own.
-We recommend booking in advance as this is a very popular spot that can get very busy.
+Next door to Momofuku is a lounge area called Peach Bar that offers ramen and small plates, as well as wine specials after midnight.
+The décor is minimalist and contemporary and includes a mural by artist David Choe depicting Chang’s dogs and his own.

 The Henry

-The Henry has an old-school vibe with a classic American menu and hand-shaken cocktails.
-The restaurant served breakfast, lunch, dinner, but is especially popular as a late night dining spot.
+The Henry has an old-school vibe with a classic American menu and innovative cocktails.
+The restaurant serves breakfast, lunch, and dinner, but is especially popular as a late-night dining spot, open from 10/11 pm to 2 pm the next day.

 Scarpetta

-You find Scarpetta in the back corner of the third floor in The Cosmopolitan of Las Vegas.
+You will find Scarpetta at the back corner of the third floor in The Cosmopolitan of Las Vegas.
 Enjoy modern and elegant Italian food that still maintains its rustic roots.
-Scarpetta allows you to enjoy views over the Bellagio fountain as you enjoy the best Italian food in the city.
+Scarpetta features picturesque views of the Bellagio fountain which acts as a backdrop to the deliciously presented dishes.

 The Italian expression, “fare la scarpetta” is used to describe the gesture of taking the little boot-shaped piece of bread to soak up the remaining sauce left in the pot.
 The restaurant’s name is very much like their philosophy for savoring a homemade meal.

-Scarpetta use their seasonal ingredients to create bold flavors.
-Their signature pastas are made daily in-house, with their spaghetti tomato and basil a masterclass in the simplicity of good Italian food.
+Scarpetta uses its seasonal ingredients to create bold flavors.
+Their signature pasta is made daily in-house, with their spaghetti tomato, and basil a masterclass in the simplicity of good Italian food.
 The interior design of the restaurant also mimics the elegantly chic, yet minimal food.

 zuma

-zuma is the Vegas home to quality modern Japanese cuisine and award-winning cocktails.
-Inspired by the informal izakaya dining style, the Rainer Becker restaurant features a modern Japanese menu that is authentic but not boringly traditional. zuma is a minimalist and organic escape away from the bright Vegas lights.
+Zuma serves quality modern Japanese cuisine and award-winning cocktails.
+Inspired by the informal izakaya dining style, the Rainer Becker restaurant features a modern Japanese menu that is authentic but not boringly traditional.
+Zuma is a minimalist and organic escape separate from the bustle of the Strip.

 Also Read: 16 Best All You Can Eat Sushi in Las Vegas